MauroCarvajalDeSousa/MauroCarvajalDeSousa/README.md

 <!-- 📫 Linkedin: https://www.linkedin.com/in/maurocarvajaldesousa -->

 #### Welcome to my GitHub profile!
 I'm an IT professional and a Sports Coach.
 I have joined this community in order to improve my coding skills learning new things from all of you and also to share my pieces of code and projects.
+I've been learning web development (technologies: JavaScript, NodeJS, ReactJS)

-#### ⚡ Currently working on JavaScript, NodeJS, ReactJS and Python.
+#### ⚡ Currently working on data analysis with Python (libraries: NumPy, PanDas, Matplotlib and Seaborn)

 #### Welcome to my GitHub profile!